DRAFT

-Publication of the second edition of Gerlyver Kescows is expected in 2021.
-A draft of the Place-Names section appears below.
-The consultation period expired on 31 December 2020.
-If you are supportive of revived traditional Cornish and the Kernowek Standard spelling system, please let us know if you find any errors.
-Go to Contact Us.
+Publication of the second edition of Gerlyver Kescows in printed form is expected once the new Gerlyver Brâs has been finalized.
+Meanwhile the full text of the Place-Names section appears below.
+This may be modified from time to time in the light of comments.
+So if you are supportive of revived traditional Cornish and the Kernowek Standard spelling system, please let us know in the event you find any errors or think something might be improved.

 PLACE-NAMES

 Gender is only relevant for place-names insofar as a feminine noun triggers Second State of a following attributive adjective.
 A few place-names are unequivocally feminine: e.g. Kernow and Loundres.
 Place-names based on an ordinary masculine noun can be regarded as masculine: e.g. Pow an Sowson.
 For a city (cyta), a town (tre), or a village (pendra or peneglos), one may apply the convention that, since these words are feminine, the place-name is feminine too.
-But this can be inappropriate when the name itself is transparently masculine: e.g. Pensans.
+But this can be inappropriate when the name itself is transparently masculine: e.g. Penzans.
 And the fact that ‘gwlas’ is feminine is not generally considered a ground for treating all country names as feminine too.
 Names of countries and regions ending -a or -ya based on Latin -a / -ia are feminine for some speakers (as in Latin) but masculine for others (as loan-words).
 Sometimes vowel length and stress pattern varies for international names adapted to Cornish.
 One may apply norms common with names native to Cornwall, but there is also the influence of English pronunciation, and one may prefer to be guided by etymology or by pronunciation in language(s) associated with the place in question.

 Kernow ha Syllan – Cornwall and Scilly